-The Soviet experience in Afghanistan provides a useful perspective on military intervention writ broadly.
+The Soviet experience in Afghanistan provides a compelling perspective on the far-reaching hazards of military intervention.
 In 1985, Mikhail Gorbachev decided that a withdrawal from Afghanistan should occur as soon as possible.
 The Soviet Union's senior leadership had become aware that their strategy was unraveling, their operational and tactical methods were not working, and the sacrifices they were demanding from the Soviet people and military were unlikely to produce the forecasted results.
 Despite this state of affairs, operations in Afghanistan persisted and four more years passed before the Soviets finally withdrew their military forces.

-Michael R. Fenzel is an active duty Colonel in the U.S. Army, currently serving as the Deputy Commander of the 82nd Airborne Division for Support.
-He most recently served as a Senior Military Fellow at the Council on Foreign Relations, Commander of the 3rd Brigade Combat Team and then Chief of Staff for the 82nd Airborne Division at Fort Bragg, North Carolina.
-He is thefounder of the Council for Emerging National Security Affairs (CENSA), a life-member of the Council on Foreign Relations, and a former Director onthe National Security Council Staff in the White House.
+Michael R. Fenzel is an active duty Brigadier General in the U.S. Army, currently serving as a Deputy Commanding General in the 82nd Airborne Division at Fort Bragg, North Carolina.
+He most recently served as a Senior Military Fellow at the Council on Foreign Relations, Commander of the 3rd Brigade Combat Team and then Chief of Staff for the 82nd Airborne Division.
+He is the founder of the Council for Emerging National Security Affairs (CENSA), a life-member of the Council on Foreign Relations, and a former Director on the National Security Council Staff in the White House.

 "No Miracles<\i> is a readable and valuable contribution to the existing body of work about the Soviet-Afghan War.
 It is a must and relevant read for international security practitioners and scholars because its conclusions have implications for civil-military relations and strategy for the current war in Afghanistan, which is a protracted stalemate."

 —Robert Cassidy, The Russian Review

 "Fenzel's analysis offers a valuable reassessment of earlier studies....This well-researched analysis is strongly recommended to students, researchers, and policy makers—military and civilian."